openshift/origin-aggregated-logging/deployment/README.md

 to index and access operations logs.
 These deployments are set apart with the `-ops` included in their names.
 The same considerations apply as for the main cluster.

+### Curator

+It is recommended to have one curator for each Elasticsearch cluster.

 ## Using Kibana